XiongchaoChen/DuSFE_CrossRegistration/README.md

 [[Paper]()]

-This repository contains the PyTorch implementation of Dual-Branch Squeeze-Fusion-Excitation Module for cross-modality SPECT-CT registration (DuSFE).
+This repository contains the PyTorch implementation of Dual-Branch Squeeze-Fusion-Excitation (DuSFE) Module for cross-modality SPECT-CT registration.

 ### Citation
 If you use this code for your research or project, please cite: